Garage Conversion Guide

 Can I convert an attached garage into a JADU in San Francisco?

-If the garage is attached to the house, yes — a junior ADU (JADU), capped at 500 sq ft, can be carved out of the existing footprint, which includes an attached garage.
+If the garage is attached to the house, yes — a junior ADU (JADU), capped at 500 sq ft of interior livable space — correct, adopts the state definition.
+Add the SF-specific caveat: a JADU exists ONLY in the State Program (single-family buildings).
+The Local Program offers no JADU.
+A JADU may be combined with a Detached ADU and a Converted ADU., can be carved out of the existing footprint, which includes an attached garage.
 JADUs are cheaper but may share sanitation with the main home.

 Compare your options: see the full San Francisco ADU rules, estimate your build with the San Francisco ADU cost calculator, or read the general garage conversion guide.